jimhigson/oboe.js/writing/main/3_Background.md

 </people>
 ~~~~

-XML also invites ambiguity regarding whitespace characters between tags,
+XML also invites ambiguity regarding whitespace between tags,
-reflecting XML's dual purposes of document markup and data; whitespace
+reflecting its dual purpose as markup for documents and data.
+Generally
-is generally meaningful for documents but ignorable for data.
+whitespace is meaningful for documents but ignorable for data.
 Strictly
 whitespace text nodes are part of the document but in practice many tree
 walkers discard them as insignificant.
 In the XML example above the
 `<person>` element may be enumerated as the first or second child of